- Bath Financing

 The process of creating a new bathroom is a major endeavor.
 Your designer needs to know upfront when you plan to complete your project.
 Some timelines to take into consideration: Your designer may need 1-2 weeks to create your preliminary design, vanities can take from 2-8 weeks from order to arrival, and installation can take an additional 2-6 weeks from the time everything arrives at your job site.

 Visit Our Store

 Once you’ve done some of your background research, stop into one of our stores and take a look at the different styles of vanities and fixtures on display.
-Call a few days ahead to set up an appointment with a designer to take a guided tour and discuss your project to start you on the way to your new bathroom.
+Use our bath design request form or call one of our stores a few days ahead to set up an appointment with a designer to take a guided tour and discuss your project to start you on the way to your new bathroom.